 The researchers based their findings on 15 cadaver studies, plus magnetic resonance imaging (MRI) on six asymptomatic volunteers, and two athletes with acute cases of IT band syndrome.
 The study concludes that the perception of movement of the IT band across the epicondyle is an illusion.

-In 2013, another study by Jelsing et al, in Ingraham’s words, “debunked his debunkery.”
+In 2013, a study by Jelsing et al, in Ingraham’s words, “debunked his debunkery.”
 Jelsing utilized sonographic evaluation and concluded that the IT band does in fact move anteroposterior relative to the lateral femoral epicondyle during knee flexion-extension and relative to the femur during the functional changes of knee motion.

-Iliotibial band syndrome causes
+IT band syndrome causes

-As mentioned earlier, there is disagreement among researchers on the exact etiology of iliotibial band syndrome, and it is generally viewed as an overuse injury.
-These differences of opinion are based on conflicting evidence found in data collections using runners as subjects.
+As mentioned earlier, there’s disagreement among researchers on the exact causes of IT band syndrome, and it’s generally viewed as an overuse injury.
+This is based on conflicting evidence found in data collections using runners as subjects.